sybrew/the-seo-framework/readme.txt

 * Added: Removed line breaks from manual descriptions on save.
 * Added: Static caching for the current page in LD+json breadcrumbs to improve generation time.
 * Added: The Custom Home Page Title placeholder now reflects changes made throughout the settings Metabox.
+* Changed: Global Twitter and Facebook tags output are now enabled by default, this change will only affect new installations or on settings reset.
 * Changed: Robots.txt now allows for query args by default instead of blocking them.
 * Changed: Disabled OG Meta tags output when Add Meta Tags is active.
 * Changed: Color changes to the SEO Bar to fully support all vision deficiency spectra.
 This also makes the SEO bar more vibrant and easier on your eyes.